 As a repeatedly abused victim herself, Gottfried’s wife was unable to help her daughters.
 Josef’s wife was unaware of the cell her husband had built to hold their daughter, and so was unable to intervene.
 Even as babies were born, Josef simply told his wife that their long lost daughter had left the babies at their doorstep.

 Men who commit incest believe that men are entitled to fulfill whatever sexual desires they might have.
 And they see children as sex objects.

 When I first heard complaints about sexual objectification I didn’t get it.
 I didn’t know what a sex object was.
 I thought feminists were complaining about grown women and men just being sexy.
 And the world seemed a bit dull to me without a little sexiness, which I define more broadly than the narrow notions that tie women in knots.

 Later I came to understand that when a person is seen as a sex object she (usually) is seen as an OBJECT.
 A thing.
 An object thing that is all about sex, and little else.
 A sex object is not seen as having feelings, a life, dreams, human potential.
 A sex object exists to satisfy someone else’s purposes.
 In these fathers’ behaviors we find the more brutal outcomes of this way of seeing.

 No, the problem isn’t Austria.
 The problem isn’t men.
 The problem is patriarchy, manifested in male dominance over women and girls and less powerful men and boys, sexual objectification and the disempowerment of women.

-Posted on August 31, 2011, in feminism, gender, objectification, psychology, rape, sexism, violence against women, women and tagged feminism, gender, Gottfried W., Josef Fritzl, objectification, psychology, rape, sexism, violence against women, women.
+Posted on August 31, 2011, in feminism, gender, objectification, psychology, rape and sexual assault, sexism, violence against women, women and tagged feminism, gender, Gottfried W., Josef Fritzl, objectification, psychology, rape and sexual assault, sexism, violence against women, women.
 Bookmark the permalink.
 6 Comments.